openlawlibrary/taf/docs/repo-creation-and-update-util.md

 will generate a new authentication repository at `E:\OLL\auth_repo_path`.
 There are several options for signing metadata files - from keystore, by directly entering the key when prompted and by using Yubikeys.
 If one or more keys are stored in the keystore, keystore path should be specified when calling this command.
 If `keystore` is specified in `keys-description`, it is not necessary to also use the `--keystore` option.
+All keys that do not already exist will be generated during execution of this command.
+Keys can generated on the Yubikeys, but that will delete everything stored on that key and will require new pins to be set.
+It is possible to reuse existing keys stored on Yubikeys.

 The generated files and folders will automatically be committed if `--commit` flag is present.
 If the new repository is only be meant to be used for testing, use `--test` flag.
 This will create a special